ThatGreyDragon/who2comm/README.md

 You should get a string as output.
 Copy this string, and provide it to the `-auth` flag of who2comm (see above).

+## Compiling

+If you want to manually produce who2comm from source, just check out the repository and run

+    ./gradlew jar launch4j

+If you're running Windows and don't have Cygwin, etc., run `gradlew.bat` instead of `./gradlew`.

+This will produce both files, in `build/libs` and `build/launch4j`, respectively.

 ## Bug Reports

 I'd really like to know when an execution results in a false positive or a false negative.
 Please use the [GitHub issue tracker](https://github.com/iconmaster5326/who2comm/issues) to submit and bug reports and false results.